YaLTeR/niri/README.md

 For programmatic access, check the [niri-ipc sub-crate](./niri-ipc/) which defines the types.
 The communication over the IPC socket happens in JSON.

+## Configuration

+Niri will load configuration from `$XDG_CONFIG_HOME/.config/niri/config.kdl` or `~/.config/niri/config.kdl`.
+If this fails, it will load [the default configuration file](resources/default-config.kdl).
+Please use the default configuration file as the starting point for your custom configuration.

+Niri will live-reload most of the configuration settings, like key binds or gaps or output modes, as you change the config file.

 ## Default Hotkeys

 When running on a TTY, the Mod key is <kbd>Super</kbd>.